Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - provides configurations history for infrastructure
    - if your getting payment information PCI-DSS are rules you must follow, it comes along with config here.
 4. AWS System manager:
    - provides unified user interface so you view operational data from multiple AWS services, also can automate operational tasks. like common maintenance actions like update EC2 instances across 20 servers that you have or less. you would write it once and all servers will update.
    - secure way to access server using just AWS credentials.
    - secure way to save environment variables, like multiple apps use same key, password you can just save it here.
 5. AWS Control tower:
    - in AWS organization you can make multiple accounts with same security, logging, make consolidated billing and best practices for that are under control tower.
    - it centralizes users across all aws accounts.
    - can make new AWS accounts based on template.
-   - it has guadrails which is if you want any service to never turn off you config it here.
+   - it has guadrails which is if you want any service to never turn off, you config it here.
    - it has a decent dashboard for UI.
 6. Amazon cloud watch:

    - provides metrics, logs, alarams for your infrastructure.
    - collects logs, metrics like number of users in a load balancer, eventsfrom most AWS services.
    - enables alarams based on metrics. like you can set alaram to see things are working as expected.
    - provides visualization capabilities for matrics. charts etc and you can make custom dashboards.
    -

-- AWS opsworks:
+7. AWS opsworks:

 - its a configurations management service.
 - provides best for both chef and puppet
 - configs are going to be code and they will deploy on same server, chef and puppet will manage that for you
 - works hybrid, you can work with it on cloud and in own datacenter.
 - its make of 3 subservices:
   1. AWS opsworks Chef Automate: configurations management your app that utilizes chefs automate.
   2. AWS opsworks for puppet enterprise: configurations management your app that utilizes puppets automate.
   3. AWS opsworks stacks: it allows you to manage your app in layers and you can manage them with chef recepies .

 # Inroduction to Security and Architecture on AWS:(3rd blog)